 Cardiac death was defined as euthanasia or death following onset of signs of congestive heart failure, or sudden death.
 Sudden death included witnessed sudden death or discovery of a deceased animal with no premonitory signs of illness within the preceding 24 hours.
 Dogs that were treated with a beta-blocker were not excluded from the study population based on our previous data demonstrating no effect of beta-blocker therapy on survival in dogs with a PG ≥ 80 mmHg (Eason et al. 2014).

+Statistical Methods

 All calculations were performed with a commercial statistical software package.a Baseline descriptive statistics are presented as mean and standard deviation for normally distributed variables while non-normally distributed variables are presented as median and range.
 The percentages of male and female dogs were compared using a Chi-squared test for equal proportions.
 Between group analyses of baseline variables were performed using unpaired T-tests, or the Mann-Whitney rank sum test as appropriate for the data distribution.
 Time to event analyses were carried out in univariate by way of Kaplan Meier product limit estimates.
 Cox semi-parametric regression models were used to generate multivariate models and adjusted survival curves.
 Covariates for the multivariate model are presented as both continuous and categorical.
 Model[K1] relative goodness of fits was analyzed by Akaike information criterion and compared using a Chi-Square one degree of freedom test.
 Test for proportionality were carried out by visual inspection of Schoenfeld residuals and formal hypothesis testing of covariate by log (time) interactions.
 All analyses were deemed significant at P < 0.05.

 Results